thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 New features and enhancements for Cluster lifecycle with multicluster engine operator in the *Cluster* section of the documentation.

+For cluster management with Red Hat Advanced Cluster Management, see the following new features and enhancements:

+- You can now manage and define Kubernetes native resources such as `Roles`, `ClusterRoles`, `RoleBindings`, and `ClusterRoleBindings` resources by using the `ClusterPermission` resource.
+For more information, see Role-based access control for your managed clusters with cluster permissions.

+- You can now enable the `validate` specification to check the existence of your `Role` and `ClusterRole` resources.
+For more information, see Enabling validation for cluster permissions.

+- You can now enable role-based access control for cluster management to create multiple cluster role bindings for your `ClusterPermission` resources.
+For more details, see Implementing role-based access control.

+- **Technology Preview:** Enable the following fine-grained roles to manage the access of your virtual machine resources:
+  `kubevirt.io-acm-managed:admin`, `kubevirt.io-acm-managed:view`,
+  `kubevirt.io-acm-hub:admin`, and `kubevirt.io-acm-hub:view`.
+For more
+  information, see Implementing role-based access control.

 View other cluster management tasks and support information at Cluster lifecycle with multicluster engine operator overview.